favour-22/my-personal-repo/README.md

-My c programming commit
+1) My c programming commit
-prnting hello world in c
+2) prnting hello world in c
-Working with functions in c programming swaping two numbers.
+3) Working with functions in c programming
+4) swaping two numbers.
+5) Working with and(&&) operation.